testml-lang/testml/ReadMe.md

 could be run to test a math software library written in any language.
 This particular test makes 9 assertions.

-To run the test, let's say in Perl 6, use any of these:
+To run the test, let's say in Raku, use any of these:
 ```
-testml -R perl6 math.tml
+testml -R raku math.tml
-testml-perl6 math.tml
+testml-raku math.tml
-TESTML_RUN=perl6 prove -v math.tml
+TESTML_RUN=raku prove -v math.tml
 ```

 The output would look something like this: